mathieucaroff/EMSE-AES-VHDL/README.md

 # VHDL AES

-/!\ Master have been voluntarly blowted with generated and copied files.
+/!\ Master has been voluntarly bloated with generated and copied files.
 If you want just the source, checkout the `source` branch.

 Just another VHDL implementation of Advanced Encryption Standard (Rijndael).